duchungluu/NFT-generator-emoji/README.md

 ### Any sort of "path" error

 Ensure that your layer names in the `config.js` file match exactly to your layer folder names.
 Also, remove any `-` (hyphens) from your file names.

-### "Quota Limit Reached" or "Too many requests" errors

-There have been some changes made to the code from the original video resulting from some errors when uploading files, metadata, and minting using NFTPort.
-Depending on your plan, Free vs Community, there are rate limits.

-To fix these issues, I've updated the code to include a timeout that will allow the files to be uploaded at a slower rate, instead of all at once, eliminating these errors.

 **To use this code:**